Purple cochoa: Description

 This bird appears dark in the shade of the forest and the colours become clear only when it is lit by the sun.
 The crown is silvery blue and a black mask runs over the eye.
 A grey carpal patch is present at the base of the black wing feathers and a wing patch is prominent.
 The tail is silvery blue with a black terminal band.
 The male has dull purplish grey secondaries and coverts and the body is greyish while the female has rufous replacing the purple.

 An artist's illustration of both male and female.

 The genus name is from the Nepali word for the bird and was used by Brian Houghton Hodgson.
 The family position of the cochoas has been unclear with some sources suggesting that they belong to the Muscicapidae while others have suggested them to be in the family Turdidae.
 The latter suggestion has found more support in recent molecular studies.

 Distribution and habitat

 It is found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Thailand, and Vietnam.
 In India, it is found along the Himalayas with the western limit about 100 km west of Musoorie.

-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.